helenaferdy/helenaferdy.github.io/_posts/2024-07-26-stealthwatch.md

 <br>

-The enter the SMC IP Address along with the Domain and the Collector Port
+Finally enter the SMC IP Address along with the Domain and the Collector Port

 ![x](/static/2024-07-26-stealthwatch/22.png)